tjstankus/refactoring-in-ruby-book/notes.md

 ---------------

 - [ ] Write an integration-ish test

+So far, this has proven difficult.
+The code was in no way structured for testability.
+It turns out that before even getting it into a testable structure the issues around global variables, for one, come up.
+There's probably some sane way to get this into shape, but so far I have mostly been hacking around.

-  - [ ] Seed correctly to test random data
+  [ ] Seed correctly to test random data